alirezaafzalaghaei/PINN-tutorial/readme.md

    - This notebook explores the data-driven discovery of solutions to ordinary differential equations (ODEs) using PINNs.
 3. **DataDrivenSolutionPDE.ipynb**
    - Extends the application of PINNs to partial differential equations (PDEs).
+4. **LaneEmdenDifferentialEquation.ipynb**
+   - Solving the well-known Lane-Emden differential equation using PINNs.

 ## Getting Started